 Before coming to camp the first time, it's essential that families work to help prepare their camper for camp.
 This will help ease the transition to being away from home for some time.
-If you have questions about if your camper is ready for camp, see the 'Is Your Camper Ready For Camp' section of this guidebook.
 See below for a couple ways that families can help to prepare their camper for camp.